Yoyokeepcoding/LIN-3046-project/README.md

 ### Introduction

+## Descriptive Data

+    Basic idea of our data.

+## Research Question(s) or problem addressed
   a.
-Descriptive Data
+A detailed description of the scope and the rationale of the project (which can be a research question or a general problem)
   b.
-Research Question(s) or problem addressed
+Potential use cases and future development
+  C. Relevant licensing issues and ethical concerns (if any) ---> AI?

 # Table of Contents

 - [Dataset](#dataset)